jpsm83/health/documentation/n8n/articleTranslation.md

 Before outputting the final JSON, verify EVERY field meets its requirements:

 **ARTICLE CONTEXT VALIDATION (CRITICAL):**
-- **MUST NEVER EXCEED 200 CHARACTERS** (hard limit - article creation will fail if exceeded)
+- **REQUIRED FIELD (MANDATORY, NOT OPTIONAL)** - must always be present
+- **RECOMMENDED: Should be around 170-200 characters** (this is a guideline to help create appropriate length content)
-- **If original is ≤200 characters**: Maintain same or similar character length (approximately ±10% tolerance) but never exceed 200 characters
+- **If original is around 170-200 characters**: Maintain same or similar character length (approximately ±10% tolerance)
-- **If original is >200 characters**: Rewrite to ≤200 characters while preserving core message and factual information
+- **If original is significantly different**: Rewrite to similar length while preserving core message and factual information
 - **MUST be rewritten (not translated) into target language**
 - **MUST adapt cultural references appropriately**
-- **Character counting is MANDATORY - verify the count before output**
+- **Character counting is RECOMMENDED - verify the count before output to stay within guidelines**

 ## FINAL OUTPUT REQUIREMENTS